ellypeop/Dissertation/README.md

 Working on the model quality section, have some good links regarding other non-UML models for quantum, worth mentioning in conclusion as I dont believe objective of finding out which is best model can be fully achieved without looking at non-UML models.

+### 26/11/2024

+Read through the diss and made some edits.
+Have drafted very rough notes for the conclusion and future work, need to refine this to complete the diss!
+Then make the video!
 Links:

 [The pragmatics of model-driven development](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=1231146)